 2013 – 2018

-In 2013, the modern era began in the history of the television corporation.
+In 2013, the modern era began for the television corporation.
 She again shortened her name to ITV and removed the “1” from the logo.
 Moreover, its distinctive mark began to look completely new: rectangles, gradients, and monochrome letters disappeared.
-Instead, stylish five-color lettering came in, and the font was changed to a rounded, imitating handwriting.
-For each movie, TV series, or show, the branding’s color scheme changed depending on the theme.
+Instead, stylish five-color lettering came in, and the font was changed to a rounded one that imitated handwriting.
+The branding’s color scheme changed depending on the theme of each movie, TV series, or show.

 2019 – today